navneetiitp/dsa-practice/README.md

-# dsa-practice
+# DSA Practice
-"My Data Structures and Algorithms practice codes  in C++"
+This repository contains my implementations of data structures and algorithms in c++.